SamroodAli/programming-notes/express.md

 app.use("/admin",middleware) // matches /admin
 app.get("/",middleware) // matches get method / route
 ```

+App.use matches all verbs and "/" matches all as long as it starts with "/", i.e , "/", "/users/" etc

 ### controller/middleware erity
 in app's verbs, you can register as many controllers/middlewares as we need.
 ```js